davidspencer6174/schoolbusrouting/README.md

 # schoolbusrouting
-School bus routing program for collaboration with LAUSD
+pre-mixed-loads approach to the school bus routing problem